javajuice1337/RustPlusBot/README.md

 You can load any of the official plugins and use them as a template for getting started in the Plugin Studio.
 The Plugin Studio can be accessed via a link in the Plugin settings tab on the RustPlusBot settings page for your Discord server.

-You can also find complete plugin examples on github in the <a href="plugin examples/">plugin examples</a> folder.
+You can also find complete plugin examples on github in the <a href="plugin%20examples/">plugin examples</a> folder.

 > Plugins are loaded when the bot is starting and lasts for its entire life-cycle.
 Restarting the bot also restarts all plugins.